Skip to main contentAccessibility Statement

 The Northampton Northern Orbital Route is a proposal for a new road which will relieve traffic from the north of Northampton and surrounding villages

-The proposed new road will link the A5199 and Northampton North West Relief Road between Kingsthorpe and Chapel Brampton with the A43 north of Moulton.
-The new road will also connect with the Moulton Park industrial estate.
+Northamptonshire County Council consulted in 2017 on a new road linking the A5199 and Northampton North West Relief Road between Kingsthorpe and Chapel Brampton with the A43 north of Moulton.
+The scheme was expected to be funded by a combination of government and developer funding.

 This page will be updated as the scheme progresses.